 Sing sorrow, sorrow, but good win out in the end. – Aeschylus

-As a mythologist (and sharing our common curiosity about these things), I felt a responsibility to watch several recent (November 2013) documentaries on the Kennedys and read much of the journalism on the subject that was published this month.
+As a mythologist (and sharing our common curiosity about these things), I felt responsible to watch several 2013 documentaries and read much of what passed for journalism on the Kennedys that was published that year.
 On TV, pundits lined up to calmly and rationally discuss the major issues and then conclude, predictably, that we should all trust the dominant narratives of John F. Kennedy’s life, of his death, and by implication, of our own innocence.

 Daniel Mendelsohn’s work rises above the general level of bogus pontification.
 His recent essay on the Kennedys is noteworthy for two reasons: First, and very rarely among nationally-prominent journalists, because he often addresses social issues from the perspective of Greek myth.
 And second, because, like the New Yorker itself, he functions ultimately as a gatekeeper.